 Q: What is actually an M4A file?
 What’s the difference between M4A and MP3?

 A: The users are often confused with common audio formats; especially have confusion about M4A and popular MP3 audio.
 In fact, audio file formats can be divided into three main groups which are Uncompressed audio formats, such as WAV; Lossy compression formats, including MP3, WMA Lossy, AAC, Vorbis and Lossless compression audio formats, such as FLAC, WMA, ALAC, Lossless.
+MP3 comes with better compatibility and that’s why you may need to convert M4A to MP3 on Mac.

 Q: What Devices and Players Can Open and Play An M4A File?

-A: iPhone, iPod, iPad and other types of Apple devices as well as media players such as Apple’s own products QuickTime, iTunes; and a few other M4A players (limited) can play M4A files including 5KPlayer, Windows Media Player, VLC, KSP Sound Player, Roxio Creator, etc.
+A: iPhone, iPod, iPad and other types of Apple devices as well as media players such as Apple’s own products QuickTime, iTunes; and a few other M4A players (limited) can play M4A files including 5KPlayer, Windows Media Player, VLC, KSP Sound Player, Roxio Creator, etc. If you don’t have these devices, just convert M4A to MP3 on Mac to make your music playable on all devices.